ogdenpm/intel80tools/readme.txt

 		-r -> same as plm RESET on the command line () are omitted -o -> specifies the output file

+  plm81.exe & plm82.exe my personal builds of the plm v2 files.
+Supports
+        larger source files and contains fixes for plm82.
+        Note, the source files are in C++ and were created by passing the fortran source through struct and then hand edited to clean up, rather than a direct compile or use of f2c.

   t0bootdiff	compares to bootfile files to show differences

   mkisisdir.pl	simple script to create a basic ISIS.DIR file based on files